NunoDasNeves/spatial-interpolation-iterative-filtering/notes.md

 ###Milestones

-1. Create groundwork for estimation, data generation etc. disregarding the spatial aspect, using UNSW algo and maximum likelihood estimate (MLE)
+1. Create groundwork for estimation, data generation etc.
+2. Disregarding the spatial aspect, implement UNSW IF algo and maximum likelihood estimate (MLE)
-2. Set up spatial interpolation algorithm and implement Barnes Filtering or similar
+3. Set up spatial interpolation algorithm and implement Barnes Filtering or similar
-3. Apply variance weighting to Barnes filtering algorithm
+4. Apply variance weighting to Barnes filtering algorithm
-4. Apply Maximum Likelihood Estimate to Barnes filtering and compare with regular Barnes filtering
+5. Apply Maximum Likelihood Estimate to Barnes filtering and compare with regular Barnes filtering
-5. Apply modified UNSW IF algorithm for estimating variances
+6. Apply modified UNSW IF algorithm for estimating variances

 (1) and (2) are necessary groundwork.
 (3) and (4), if successful, prove the claim that variance weighting may improve spatial interpolation techniques.